Marin-Weigel/Roon-Dynamic-Range-Metering-Bridge/README.md

 ...

+Still in the terminal window, enter the following to set up jack audio:

+***sudo apt-get install jackd***

+...

-While still in the terminal window, enter the following to **configure the loopback sound device**:
+Still in the terminal window, enter the following to configure the loopback sound device:

 ***sudo nano /home/pi/.jackdrc***